brucefan1983/GPUMD/doc/gpumd/input_parameters/dftd3.rst

 Tips
 ----

-* It usually requires to test the convergence with respect to the cutoff radii.
+* It usually requires to test the convergence with respect to the cutoff radii, and a balance between accuracy and efficiency must be achieved.

 * The user is responsible for not double counting the dispersion correction, i.e., it is not a good idea to add the DFT-D3 correction to a NEP model that has been trained against a dataset containing dispersion correction (no matter what flavor it is).